 Book a Longer Stay

 The most obvious reason you might want to combine hotel points with someone else is to book a longer stay.
+The more points you have, the longer you can afford to stay.

-Naturally, the incentive to transfer points to someone else is to take advantage of one of these free-night promotions.
+To get a free fourth or fifth night, your stay will need to be booked with points—not cash or free-night awards.
+In this case, the incentive to transfer points to someone else is to take advantage of one of these free-night promotions.

 Enjoy Elite-Status Benefits

 Another reason to transfer your hotel points to someone else is to take advantage of their elite-status benefits, such as upgrades, late check-out or free breakfast.
+It’d be no fun watching your significant other enjoy a free breakfast or a $100 property credit while you miss out on all the elite-status-only action.

-Let’s say you’re a Gold Hilton Elite member and your spouse is Diamond, thanks to holding the Hilton Honors American Express Aspire Card.
+Let’s say you’re a Hilton Honors Gold Elite member and your spouse is Diamond, thanks to holding the Hilton Honors American Express Aspire Card.
 In this case, you’ll want to book your stay using your spouse’s Hilton Honors account and take advantage of all the good stuff that the Diamond status gets you, including Executive Lounge access, increased bonus points earning rates on top of your base earnings and premium Wi-Fi.

 Use Up the Remaining Points

-How to Combine Hotel Points With the Major Hotel Programs
+How To Combine Hotel Points With the Major Hotel Programs

 Best Western Rewards

 You can transfer up to 50,000 Best Western Rewards points per phone call and request a maximum of three transfers per month.
 All transfers of 50,001 or more points require a point transfer form plus a copy of a transferring member’s driver’s license.
-There’s no minimum transfer requirement, and transfers are free.
+There’s no minimum transfer requirement and transfers are free.

 Choice Privileges